Blue Ocean Strategy Examples: Navigating Uncharted Waters of Innovation

 Key aspects of Nintendo's Wii blue ocean strategy example:

 By implementing this blue ocean strategy, Nintendo created a new market space that appealed to people who had never considered themselves gamers before.
-The Wii became a massive success, outselling its more powerful competitors and bringing gaming into living rooms around the world.
+The Wii became a massive success: 101.63 million consoles sold worldwide, ahead of the technically far superior PlayStation 3 (87.4 million) and Xbox 360 (around 84 million).
+Nintendo won that console generation without ever entering the graphics arms race, which is the clearest proof that value innovation beats feature competition.

 Yellow Tail Wine: Blue Ocean Strategy in the Wine Industry